Dallas Renegades: San Antonio Brahmas

 The Renegades were in-state conference rivals with the San Antonio Brahmas.
-The teams had split series.
+The teams had a split series.
 However, following the UFL's 2026 realignment, the series has ended due to the Brahmas folding.

 Houston Gamblers

-The Renegades are also in-state out of conference rivals with the Houston Gamblers, having always shared a league with a Houston-based team.
+The Renegades are also in-state, out-of-conference rivals with the Houston Gamblers, having always shared a league with a Houston-based team.
 Games between the Renegades and the Houston Roughnecks, one of the XFL's first major rivalries to develop, were marketed as the Texas Throwdown.
+For 2026, the Houston-Dallas rivalry was renamed the Battle of Texas.

 DC Defenders

-The Renegades and Defenders have met three times, DC leads the series 2–1.
+The Renegades and Defenders have met seven times; DC leads the series 5–2.
 The two were scheduled to meet in Week 6 of the 2020 XFL season, but the league ceased operations one week before the game due to COVID-19 concerns.
 The first official meeting of the two teams occurred during Week 9 of the 2023 XFL regular season at Audi Field.
-DC won the game 28-26 when the game ended in overtime after Jordan Ta'amu completed a pass to wide receiver Josh Hammond for the sole 2 point play scored by either team.
-This however, would not be the last meeting of the season for the two out-of-division rivals.
+DC won the game 28–26 when the game ended in overtime after Jordan Ta'amu completed a pass to wide receiver Josh Hammond for the sole 2 point play scored by either team.
+This, however, would not be the last meeting of the season for the two out-of-division rivals.
 After successfully winning the XFL South Division title as underdogs, the Renegades found themselves up against the XFL North Division Champion DC Defenders once again in the 2023 XFL Championship Game at the Alamodome in San Antonio.
 Arlington quickly found itself with a 17–0 lead with 4:54 left in the second quarter.
-By the end of the game, Renegades Quarterback Luis Perez would throw for 288 yards and 3 touchdowns.
-The Renegades would finish the game never trailing DC, winning the game 35-26 and their first XFL title in franchise history.
+By the end of the game, Renegades quarterback Luis Perez would throw for 288 yards and 3 touchdowns.
+The Renegades would finish the game never trailing DC, winning the game 35–26 and their first XFL title in franchise history.
 This would also mark the first win over Jordan Ta'amu for the franchise as well, reaching this feat on the third meeting of the quarterback and the Renegades franchise.